shefaliemmanuel/cirdles.github.com/about/news/_posts/2014-05-27-replacement-for-isoplot.markdown

 If you want to raise issues, use the issue tracker.

 We have a small team and lots to do, so there will be plenty of triaging.
-Please welcome CIRDLES student developers John Zeringue ([http://johnzeringue.com/](http://johnzeringue.com/))  and Florent Pastor, an intern from the University of La Rochelle, France.
+Please welcome CIRDLES student developers John Zeringue <a href="http://johnzeringue.com/" target="_blank">(http://johnzeringue.com/)</a>  and Florent Pastor, an intern from the University of La Rochelle, France.
 These two are doing the heavy lifting!

 The current release is meant to show what is possible, and we hope it inspires you to embrace the potential here of replacing Isoplot over the next couple years with a platform-independent open source solution.